 The recipient of the Rising Star Award will receive:

-- Public recognition at CPHR Saskatchewan’s 2018 conference during the award celebration
+- Public recognition at the 14th Annual CPHR Saskatchewan Conference during the award celebration and luncheon

-- Recognition in HR Saskatchewan magazine which reaches more than 1,400 members
+- Recognition in HR Saskatchewan Magazine which reaches more than 1,200 members

 - Recognition and congratulations in outside media publications